aimms/how-to/Articles/295/295-convert-page-actions.rst

-Upgrade Old WebUI Page Actions
+﻿Upgrade Old WebUI Page Actions
 =========================================
 .. meta::
    :description: A brief guide to upgrading Page Actions in your WebUI app.